git/git.github.io/rev_news/drafts/edition-106.md

   website that seemed to be often down with a link to its content on the [Internet Archive](https://archive.org/).

-  Last November, Josh then sent a
+  In November, Josh then sent a
   [version 3 of his patch series](https://lore.kernel.org/git/pull.1589.v3.git.1700796916.gitgitgadget@gmail.com/)
   where the first and second patches had been swapped to avoid some confusion for reviewers who would ask why some URLs weren't changed